-- (d) The spacing of pedestrian-scale lighting along 9W should be determined by on-site conditions rather than a pre-set dimension.
-Evenly spaced light poles which are too close together can create a "runway" effect which is not conducive to hamlet character. - (e) Buffers for loading areas/trash storage/utilities shall be provided which create sufficient visual screening and complement the overall architecture.
-Similar/complementary materials as those used for the building façade, vegetation, or a combination of both should be used. - c.
-Professional/Residential ZoneLight Commercial Zone
+- (iv) The spacing of pedestrian-scale lighting along 9W should be determined by on-site conditions rather than a pre-set dimension.
+Evenly spaced light poles which are too close together can create a "runway" effect which is not conducive to hamlet character. - (v) Buffers for loading areas/trash storage/utilities shall be provided which create sufficient visual screening and complement the overall architecture.
+Similar/complementary materials as those used for the building façade, vegetation, or a combination of both should be used. - (3) Light Commercial Zone - (a) New Construction